muratkeremozcan/pizza-api/README.md

 ### Cypress Setup

 Before diving into testing feature flags, we will setup Cypress and transfer over the final CRUD e2e spec from the repo [cypress-crud-api-test](https://github.com/muratkeremozcan/cypress-crud-api-test).
 That repo was featured in the blog post [CRUD API testing a deployed service with Cypress](https://dev.to/muratkeremozcan/crud-api-testing-a-deployed-service-with-cypress-using-cy-api-spok-cypress-data-session-cypress-each-4mlg).
-Note that the said repo and this service used to be separate repositories - that is a known anti-pattern - and now we are combining the two in a whole new one.
-The change will provide us with the ability to use the LaunchDarkly instance to make flag state assertions.
-We would not have that capability if the test code was in a separate repo than the source code, unless the common code was moved to a  package & was imported to the separate development and test repos.
-In the real world if we had to apply that solution, we would want to have valuable trade-offs.
+Note that the said repo and this service used to be separated - that is a known anti-pattern - and now we are combining the two in a whole.
+The change will provide us with the ability to use the LaunchDarkly (LD) client instance to make flag value assertions.
+We would not have that capability if the test code was in a separate repo than the source code, unless the common code was moved to a  package & was imported to the two repos.
+In the real world if we had to apply that as a solution, we would want to have valuable trade-offs.

 > From our experience, one example of a valid trade-off for having the tests in a different repo than the source code is when the same test code is shared by multiple source code repositories, thereby eliminating the need to duplicate the test suite.